jcyuan/FairyGUI-PixiJS/README.md

         fgui.UIPackage.addPackage("test");  //add your package built in the editor

-        let ins = fgui.UIPackage.createObject("test", "main") as fgui.GComponent;   //create an object to display ins.setSize(fgui.GRoot.inst.width, fgui.GRoot.inst.height);     //add relation so that it will be auto resized when window size changes. ins.addRelation(fgui.GRoot.inst, fgui.RelationType.Size);
+        let ins = fgui.UIPackage.createObject("test", "main") as fgui.GComponent;   //create an object to display ins.setSize(fgui.GRoot.inst.width, fgui.GRoot.inst.height);     //add relation so that it will be auto resized when the window size is changed. ins.addRelation(fgui.GRoot.inst, fgui.RelationType.Size);
-        this.contentlayer.addChild(ins);   //show it
+        fgui.GRoot.inst.addChild(ins);   //show it
     }
 ```